AzizahAlq/IOT_DDS_crowd_Detection/README.md

 ---

-## Dockerized Edge Devices
+## Edge Devices

-The edge devices run inside Docker containers, making the system scalable and easy to deploy.
-Each container runs an instance of the `crowd_detection.py` script, which processes video files, performs crowd detection using the **YOLOv5** model, and sends the results to the Flask server and the DDS server.
+The edge devices , making the system scalable and easy to deploy.
+Each edge device runs an instance of the `crowd_detection.py` script, which processes video files, performs crowd detection using the **YOLOv5** model, and sends the results to the Flask server and the DDS server.

-Docker provides isolation for each edge device, ensuring that they can run independently of each other, and allows the system to be easily scaled by simply spinning up new containers.
-This makes it possible to simulate a large-scale IoT network with multiple edge devices.

 ---